-The ability for witches to return after her death was commonly stated, and the decision was made for Meg to be buried under cover of darkness in the graveyard at Woodplumpton in an effort to prevent her return.
+The ability for witches to return after their death was commonly believed, and the decision was made for Meg to be buried under cover of darkness in the graveyard at Woodplumpton in an effort to prevent her return.
 The next morning, the grave was found disturbed and the corpse lying close by in the dew-covered grass.
 This continued to happen, with villagers reburying her as darkness fell each evening, only to find a still corpse dragged free from the grave the following morning.

 Ultimately, a priest was sent from nearby Cottam Hall to consecrate the grave to prevent her return.
 Perhaps unconvinced of the reliability of the priest’s warding, locals placed a large boulder over the grave in an attempt to prevent her clawing her way out.
 It is also said that this time, she was buried face down, tricking her into digging her way deeper into the earth if she were to reanimate.

 The boulder remains in the graveyard at Woodplumpton to this day, marked with the simple inscription;

 ‘The Witch’s Grave.
 Beneath this stone lies the remains of Mary Shelton, alleged witch of Woodplumpton, buried in 1705.’

 Unsurprisingly given its overt reference to a witchly inhabitant, supernatural rumours surrounding the grave site endure.
 Touching the boulder is supposed to elicit chills or cause one’s hairs to stand on end.
 Some locals maintain that the blessing, or perhaps curse, that keeps Meg bound to her grave must be periodically renewed by visitors circling the grave and spitting upon the stone.
-Lastly, the legend persists that circling the grave three times whilst speaking Meg’s name will result in her grasping hands bursting from below the boulder to snatch at the culprits.
+Alternatively, the legend persists that circling the grave three times whilst speaking Meg’s name will result in her grasping hands bursting from below the boulder to snatch at the culprits.
 The church’s own website offers a more cheerful legend; standing on the boulder and rotating three times would result in a wish being granted.

 The website of St Anne’s Church, Woodplumpton, carries its own information on Meg Shelton’s grave.
 It can be found here: